You've just accepted the CTO role. The job is real. The pressure is real. Here's what actually matters in the first 90 days.

 Present the 12-month technical roadmap (Days 85–90)

 This is not a detailed project plan.
 It's a narrative.
-It tells the story of where you're taking the organisation technically.
+It tells the story of where you're taking the organization technically.

 Show it to the board.
 Show it to the company.
 Explain: